particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 ### SPI

-SPI is mostly unchanged between the Boron and B Series SoM.
+SPI is mostly unchanged between the Boron and B-Series SoM.
 The only difference is the default SS pin, however you can choose any GPIO for your SPI chip select, you do not need to use the default.

 {{!-- BEGIN do not edit content below, it is automatically generated 49b31eea-a5de-11ec-b909-0242ac120002 --}}